clesleycode/intro-stats-python/stats.md

 ## 2.0 Descriptive Statistics

+Descriptive Statistics are the basic operations used to gain insights on a set of data.

 ### 2.1 Mean

 An “average” is one of many summary statistics you might choose to describe the typical value or the central tendency of a sample.